Fatal two-vehicle crash near Tawa involved two drivers known to each other - NZ Herald

+Passers-by used their cellphones to film the scene of a fatal crash and as a victim lay dying in Wellington.

-A two-vehicle crash that left one man dead earlier this week involved two drivers who were known to each other, says police.
+The crash on State Highway 1 near Tawa left one man dead on Thursday and involved two drivers who were known to each other, say police.
+It is understood the two cars may have been racing side by side - and clipped each other.

 AdvertisementAdvertise with NZME.